Building the Garfield Ledges Trail in the Middle Fork Valley

 The time and effort that went into planning and building the trail, however, was quite extensive.
 The concept was first proposed by members of the Alpine Lakes Wilderness Society and MidFORC (Middle Fork Outdoor Recreation Coalition) in 2004.
 In 2012, the Greenway Trust, in collaboration with the USFS, adopted the project, recognizing the value of this recreational opportunity for the public to appreciate the special nature of the Middle Fork Snoqualmie River Valley.
-As plans for paving the Middle Fork road came to fruition, the Greenway Trust promoted constructing a trailhead, picnic area, and trail to the viewpoint, developing a concept and raising substantial funds for these projects.
+As plans for paving the Middle Fork Road came to fruition, the Greenway Trust promoted constructing a trailhead, picnic area, and trail to the viewpoint, developing a concept and raising funding for these projects.

 Once all planning, design, and environmental review was completed, the project was ready to move forward thanks to contributions from REI Co-op, The Boeing Company, the National Forest Foundation, and private donors.
-Construction began in the spring of 2017, with the Greenway Trust coordinating and supervising all of the various work forces, both volunteer and professional, who played a role in building the trail.
-The project was a collaborative effort between Greenway Trust trail crews, USFS staff and trail crews, Greenway Trust volunteers, Northwest Trails, Inc., and McClung Construction Company, with support and contributions from many other .
+Construction began in the spring of 2017, with the Greenway Trust coordinating and supervising all the various work forces, both volunteer and professional, who played a role in building the trail.
+The project was a collaborative effort between Greenway Trust trail crews, USFS staff and trail crews, Greenway Trust volunteers, Northwest Trails, Inc., and McClung Construction Company, with support and contributions from many others.
 Work on the trail was completed on National Public Lands Day in September 2019 – making the initial vision a reality after 15 years.

-So, what can you expect when you head out on the Garfield Ledges trail?
+What can you expect when you head out on the Garfield Ledges trail?
 The hike is 2.2 miles round trip and climbs 830 feet of vertical rise.
-With the highest point at 1,860 feet above sea level, the trail is accessible year-round, providing the Middle Fork road is passable (snow is not removed from the road in the winter).
+With the highest point at 1,860 feet above sea level, the trail is accessible year-round, providing the Middle Fork Road is passable (snow is not removed from the road in the winter).
 On your journey, you will enjoy well-established second growth conifer forest with a lush fern understory.
 Frequent large nurse stumps provide evidence of the logging operations that took place here nearly 100 years ago.